J0313-1806/fintech_app/README.md

 A new Flutter project with Adaptive Design.

 ## Getting Started
-* Application both Mobile and Web.
+* Application for both Mobile and Web.
 * With dummy Api data using [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com/)
 * Responsive design in web app.
 * Financial Application demo (only design).